Scientific Name

 How to Grow and Care

 Several species are fairly easy to grow.
-Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete withdrawal of water during the winter months.
+Others, often those with slightly hairy stems and the more unusual flowers, are more challenging and require careful watering (with some fertilizer) during the growing season and complete water withdrawal during the winter months.
 A minimum winter temperature of 10°C (50°F) is acceptable, providing that plants are kept dry.
-A heated growing bench or incubator may help delicate plants to get through the colder months.
-However, many species live under shrubs in habitat and prefer light shade rather than full sun.
+A heated growing bench or incubator may help delicate plants get through the colder months.
+However, many species live under shrubs in their habitat and prefer light shade rather than full sun.

 A gritty compost is essential, and clay pots are advisable for the more delicate species.
-Some growers prefer a mineral-only compost to minimize the chance of a fungal attack on the roots.
+Some growers prefer mineral-only compost to minimize the chance of a fungal attack on the roots.

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs due to damage to stems by insects.
-See more at How to Grow and Care for Stapelia.
+Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success, as fungal attack often occurs due to insect damage to stems.

 Links